I’ll never understand why it’s so hard for some people to see that our mental health is just as important as our physical health.

 How to spend your day off

 Sleeping all day or binge-watching TV may sound super tempting on your day off.
-But if you really want to get the benefits of taking a mental health day, it’s good to do things that will actually be good for your mental health!
+If you want to get the full benefits of taking a mental health day, it’s good to do things that will actually benefit your mental health!
 I always try to do something that’s good for my mind, something that’s good for my body, and something that’s good for my soul.
 Here are some ideas!

 Unplug, unplug, UNPLUG. // Resist the urge to check social media or to answer unwanted texts and calls.
 It’s one thing to call a friend or family member and have a nice chat but other than that, unplugging would be so much more beneficial.

 Do things that are good for your physical health. // Like I said before, our physical health and mental health are so closely related.
-So go for a walk, do some yoga, eat healthy foods, drink enough water, and make sure you’re taking good care of your overall physical health!
+So go for a walk.
+Do some yoga.
+Eat healthy foods.
+Drink enough water.
+Make sure you’re taking good care of your overall physical health!

 Relax and get cozy. // On bad mental health days, comfort can be crucial.
 So spend a little bit of time relaxing and getting comfortable.
-Put on comfy clothes, settle on the couch with a blanket and good book, and do whatever else you need to feel cozier.
+Put on comfy clothes, settle on the couch with a blanket and a good book, or do whatever else you need to feel cozy.